-Our Audit Committee consists of Messrs.
-Givens, Hargroves and Medeiros, with Mr. Givens serving as the Chairman of the Audit Committee.
-Our Board of Directors has determined that the three directors currently serving on our Audit Committee are independent within the meaning of the NASDAQ Marketplace Rules and Rule 10A-3 under the Exchange Act.
-In addition, our Board of Directors has determined that Mr. Givens qualifies as an audit committee financial expert within the meaning of SEC regulations and The NASDAQ Marketplace Rules
+Audit Committee.
+Our Audit Committee consists of Gregg Givens, Curt Medeiros, and Scott Applebaum, with Gregg Givens serving as the Chairman of the Audit Committee.
+Our Board has determined that the three directors currently serving on our Audit Committee are independent within the meaning of the Nasdaq Marketplace Rules and Rule 10A-3 under the Exchange Act.
+In addition, our Board has determined that Gregg Givens qualifies as an audit committee financial expert within the meaning of SEC regulations and the Nasdaq Marketplace Rules.